ibm-cloud-docs/watson-assistant/phone-config.md

 The phone integration can generate call detail record (CDR) events, which contain summary information about a single call.
 Call detail records are configured through a webhook.
 For more information, see [Logging activity with a webhook](/docs/watson-assistant?topic=watson-assistant-webhook-log#webhook-log).

 For detailed information about the structure of the CDR event payload, see [CDR log event reference](/docs/watson-assistant?topic=watson-assistant-cdr-log-reference).

+You can also inject custom data into the CDR event.
+For more information, see [Injecting custom values into CDR log events](/docs/watson-assistant?topic=watson-assistant-phone-actions#phone-actions-cdr-custom-data).